nvaccess/addon-datastore/README.md

 - Submissions and automated checks should be easy to find and get the status of.
 - Make it possible to automate many steps in the process.
-- Once submitted an addon version should be immutable.
-No changing the addon on an external server, it must be updated in the store via the submission process.
+- The `.nvda-addon` file accessible via the download URL must continue to match the SHA.
+  NVDA will verify the file has not changed by comparing the checksum (SHA256).
+  This gives users certainty when installing a "known version" of an addon.
+  To update or make changes to an add-on, a new unique URL should be used, and a new add-on submission made to the Add-on Store.
 - Allow addon authors to easily revoke a version if it is buggy / no longer supported.
-It should no longer be presented in the store, halting installation by new users.
+  Removed releases are no longer presented in the store, halting new installations.
 - Enable support in the store for multiple versions of an Addon, based on NVDA version.
   - EG addon version 1.2.5 for NVDA 2019.3 and addon version 1.3.2 for NVDA 2020.1
 - Enable support in the store for 'pre-release' Addons, for instance: